-Her current book project, tentatively titled Demographic States: The Global Biopolitics of Authoritarianism in South Asia, offers fresh insights into how postcolonial sovereignty intersected with, and disrupted, global biopolitical projects.
+Her current book project, tentatively titled Demographic States: The Global Biopolitics of Authoritarianism in South Asia, offers multi-scalar insights into how postcolonial sovereignty intersected with, and disrupted, global biopolitical projects.
 It situates Pakistan and Bangladesh not simply as Cold War laboratories, but as critical geographies in the production of global demographic knowledge and practices.
 Demographic States demonstrates how transnational currents of population management were crucial in shaping normative understandings of reproduction, development, and religious authority; fashioning practices and technologies of authoritarian state-making; and instituting gendered and racialized regimes of global governance.

 Amna's research and writing for this project has been supported by the American Council of Learned Societies (ACLS), the Society of Historians of American Foreign Relations (SHAFR), the Joint Center for Economics and History at Harvard University, the World Bank Group, the Rockefeller Archive Center, the Lyndon B. Johnson Presidential Foundation, and the American Institute for Pakistan Studies (AIPS).